 Management Studio and thus are ready to connect to IISQLSRV.
 However, these

 computers cannot access IISQLSRV over JDBC.
-Support also
+CSE support also

 aqua for class assignments,

-because they are shared by many people and occasionally become overloaded.
+because they are shared by many people and frequently become overloaded.

 Creating a TCP tunnel to IISQLSRV has two advantages over using Remote Desktop: you can write a Java program and have it connect directly to IISQLSRV without having to rely on what's installed on the Remote Desktop machine, and you don't have to worry about the slowness of your Internet connection.